CalCOFI/rCRUX/README.md

 **Note:** Blast databases and the taxonomic assignment databases (accessionTaxa.sql) can be stored on external hard drive.
 It increases run time, but is a good option if computer storage capacity is limited.

 There are two options to generate seeds for the database generating blast step blast_seeds_local() or blast_seeds_remote().
 The local option is slower, however it is not subject to the memory limitations of using the NCBI primer_blast API.
-The local option is recommended if the user is building a large database, wants to include any taxid in the search, and has many degenerate sites in their primer set.
+The local option is recommended if the user is building a large database, wants to include any [taxid](https://www.ncbi.nlm.nih.gov/taxonomy) in the search, and has many degenerate sites in their primer set.

 ## get_seeds_local()

-This example uses default parameters, with the exception of evalue, to minimize run time.
+This example uses default parameters, with the exception of evalue to minimize run time.

 ```
-output_directory_path <- "/my/directory/12S_V5F1_local_111122_e300" #path to desired output directory

-metabarcode_name <- "12S_V5F1" # desired name of metabarcode locus

-accession_taxa_sql_path <- "/my/directory/accessionTaxa.sql"

 forward_primer_seq = "TAGAACAGGCTCCTCTAG"

 reverse_primer_seq =  "TTAGATACCCCACTATGC"

+output_directory_path <- "/my/directory/12S_V5F1_local_111122_e300" # path to desired output directory

+metabarcode_name <- "12S_V5F1" # desired name of metabarcode locus

+accession_taxa_sql_path <- "/my/directory/accessionTaxa.sql" # path to taxonomizr sql database

-blast_db_path <- "/my/directory/ncbi_nt/nt"
+blast_db_path <- "/my/directory/ncbi_nt/nt"  # path to blast formatted database

 get_seeds_local(forward_primer_seq,